Your cart is currently empty!

 Rivera’s signature pitch, the cut fastball, was nearly impossible to hit.
 The defining feature of a cut fastball is its horizontal movement.
 As it approaches the plate, it will break or “cut” slightly in the direction of the pitcher’s throwing arm.
 For a right-handed pitcher, this means the ball will move from right to left as it reaches the batter.
 Left-handed pitchers will see the opposite movement.

-Rivera was also known as “The Sandman” because of his entrance music, “Enter Sandman” by Metallica.
-Hearing the song over the loudspeakers struck fear in the hearts of opposing batters and excited Yankees fans. became an iconic part of Yankees lore, accompanying his dramatic appearances.
-He was inducted into the Baseball Hall of Fame in 2019 with 100% of the vote – the first player ever to accomplish that feat.
+Fans also knew Rivera as “The Sandman,” a nickname inspired by his entrance music, “Enter Sandman” by Metallica.
+Hearing the song blast over the loudspeakers struck fear into opposing batters and electrified Yankees fans.
+The song became an iconic part of Yankees lore, adding to the drama of Rivera’s appearances.
+In 2019, Rivera made history by earning induction into the Baseball Hall of Fame with 100% of the vote – the first player ever to achieve that feat.

 Best Yankees baseball card: 1996 Leaf Signature Mariano Rivera

 It’s tough to choose between Mariano Rivera’s rookie card from the 1992 Bowman set, and this one, his first certified autograph.
 The 1996 Leaf Signature wins because it’s a nicely composed card and certified autographs were fairly rare at the time.
 It’s available in gold, silver and bronze editions.
-You can find them for $150-$300.
+It’s one of the finer modern Yankees baseball cards, and you can find them for $150-$300.

 7. Whitey Ford

 Edward Charles “Whitey” Ford, a left-handed pitcher, spent his entire illustrious 18-year career with the New York Yankees from 1950 to 1967.
-Ford was a cornerstone of the Yankees’ success during his tenure, and his impressive statistics and accolades highlight his incredible impact.
-Ford was a six-time World Series champion and a 10-time All-Star, a testament to his consistency and performance on the mound.
+He was a cornerstone of the Yankees’ success during his tenure.
+His impressive statistics and accolades highlight his incredible impact.
+Ford was a six-time World Series champion and a 10-time All-Star.
+This was all a testament to his consistency and performance on the mound.

 Ford was known for his precise control and ability to handle high-pressure situations.
 His nickname, “The Chairman of the Board,” reflected his calm and composed demeanor on the mound.
 He had a remarkable postseason career, amassing 10 World Series victories, which earned him the moniker “The Money Player.”
 His contributions to the Yankees during their championship runs solidified his legacy as one of the most dependable and celebrated pitchers in the history of the game.